How to participate

 Leiri = the camp | Soratie = gravel road | Veneaitaus = fenced dockyard | Puro = stream | Kierrätyskeskus = recycling centre

-The Hunter-gatherers’ territory is the area of Kalasatama, which borders Arabia in the north, the streets Hämeentie and Sörnäisten rantatie in the west and includes the island of Sompasaari in the south.
+The Hunter-gatherers’ territory is the area of Kalasatama, which borders Arabia in the north, the streets Hämeentie and Sörnäisten rantatie in the west and is bordered in the south by the newly built area.
 To the east is the sea.
 The Hunter-gatherers have been exploring the area since the of spring 2021 and will mostly stay there, but may also go on excursions to nearby areas such as Arabia or Vallila.

 What to bring